juhyun-park-bcit/COMP1510/README.md

 This is written in markdown.
 Read about markdown here: [markdowncheatsheet](https://www.markdownguide.org/cheat-sheet/)

-## Your name:
+## Your name: Juhyun Park
-Replace line 8 with your name

-## Your student number:
+## Your student number: A01397842
-Replace line 11 with your student number

-## Your GitHub name:
+## Your GitHub name: juhyun-park-bcit
-Replace line 14 with your GitHub name

-## Any important comments you'd like to make about your work:
+## Any important comments you'd like to make about your work: Do my best so that I can't blame myself for anything.
-Replace lines 17+ with any comments you have